IBM/db2sock-ibmi/README.md

 ###Fine print
 Clarification to avoid conspiracy.
 To be clear, new libdb400.a synchronous driver CLI APIs are the same (today APIs).
 That is, new libdb400.a under most PASE languages will run exactly same code path.
-In fact, at present new libdb400.a will run 'original APIs'by calling old driver (/QOpenSys/QIBM/ProdData/OS400/PASE/lib/libdb400.a).
+In fact, at present new libdb400.a will run 'original APIs' by calling old driver (/QOpenSys/QIBM/ProdData/OS400/PASE/lib/libdb400.a).

 Current technical theory is all UTF-8/16 DB2 CLI APIs should work without old PASE libdb400.a iconv 'assistance'.
 Specifically 'new' changes to old driver, original UTF-8 (1208) and new UTF-16 (1200 - wide) APIs take